itsmeipg/mpv-config/README.md

 # In progress

-- Show custom deband button if deband is off.
 - Clean up menu creation function.
 (Medium)
 - Update README.md pictures.
 At least try to make less commits or try using another branch before merging into main.
 (I think that's how it works?)
 - Option to change name of default profile.
 (Easy)